kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/aws-secret-engine/awsaccesskeyrequest.md

   useSTS: <boolean-value>
 ```

-AWSAccessKeyRequest Spec has following fields:
+AWSAccessKeyRequest spec has the following fields:

 #### spec.roleRef